jdmay2/FlySQL/README.md

   </a>
 </p>

-### ‼️This package only supports .NET 6‼️
+## Description
 A simple ORM for the MySql.Data NuGet package to use in any projects allowing for an easier and cleaner experience with basic MySQL operations.

+> This package currently only supports .NET 6

-> Note: You do not need to add the MySql.Data package as it is already a dependency contained within this package.
+> You do not need to add the MySql.Data package as it is already a dependency contained within this package.

 ## Install Package
 ### NuGet Package Manager